 Those who have read my previous post will recognise this initial section to import the NSX for vSphere configuration.
 At this stage, it is important that no changes to either NSX-V or NSX-T are made.
 If any changes are made that need to be captured/utilised during the Migration Coordinator, you will need to roll back.

-Note – Rollbacks can be initiated at any time prior to the migration of edges.
-Should you make any mistake, or if you forget to create any of the prerequisites (Edge TEP IP Pool, for example), simply roll back and start again.
+Note – Rollbacks can be initiated at any time prior to the migration of hosts (i.e., even after the migration of edges).
+Should you make a mistake, or if you forget to create any of the prerequisites (Edge TEP IP Pool, for example), simply roll back and start again.

 Browse to System > Lifecycle Management > Migrate, and select NSX for vSphere > User Defined Topology.
 When ready, click Next.